-Take a dive into the wonderful world of Japanese knives, and why they’re considered to be the best in the world.
+Take a dive into the wonderful world of Japanese chef knives, and why they’re considered to be the best in the world.

 There is a certain romanticism associated with fine goods that are crafted by hand.
-Japanese kitchen knives are forged with precision and care, steeped in tradition, and hold quality of the finished product above all else.
+Japanese chef knives are forged with precision and care, steeped in tradition, and hold quality of the finished product above all else.
 They hold a special place in the hearts of many.

 Deep down we yearn to own something special, something that has been meticulously designed and constructed, not stamped out on an assembly line.